rpakishore/ak_requests/README.md

 - Bulk requests handling
 - Built-in retries and timeouts
 - Can log processes to file
+- Handles downloads of files/videos
+- Implemented default rate-limiting checks and process
+- Session objects are serialized to be able to save/load sessions from file
+- Can choose to handle exceptions or skip it completely with `RAISE_EXCEPTIONS` attribute
+- Can support both basic `.basic_auth()` and OAuth `.oauth2_auth()` authentications.

 <!-- Getting Started -->
 ## 2. Getting Started